-6. Admission
+6 Admission

-Rumdel admits that it entered into the agreements detailed in paragraphs 5.1 to 5.3 above with its competitors in contravention of section 4(1)(b)(iii) of the Act.
+Tubular admits that it was involved in collusive conduct in contravention of section 4(1)(b)(iii) of the Act in that it tendered collusively in respect of the prohibited practice mentioned in paragraph 5 above.

-7. Co-operation
+7 Co-operation

-In so far as the Commission is aware, and in compliance with the requirements as set out in the Invitation, Rumdel:
+In so far as the Commission is aware, and in compliance with the requirements as set out in the invitation, Tubular:

-- 7.1, has provided the Commission with truthful and timely disclosure, including information and documents in its possession or under its control, relating to the prohibited practices; - 7.2. has provided full and expeditious co-operation to the Commission concerning the prohibited practices; - 7.3. has provided a written undertaking that it has immediately ceased to engage in, and will not in the future engage in, any form of prohibited practice;
+- 7.1 has provided the Commission with truthful and timely disclosure, including information and documents in its possession or under its control, relating to the prohibited practices; - 7.2 has provided full and expeditious co-operation to the Commission concerning the prohibited practices; - 7.3 has provided a written undertaking that it has immediately ceased to engage in, and will not in the future engage in, any form of prohibited practice;

-- 7,4. has confirmed that it has not destroyed, falsified or concealed information, evidence and documents relating to the prohibited practices; - 7.5. has confirmed that it has not misrepresented or made a wilful or negligent misrepresentation concerning the material facts of any prohibited practice or otherwise acted dishonestly.
+- 7.4 has confirmed that it has not destroyed, falsified or concealed information, evidence and documents relating to the prohibited practices; - 7.5 has confirmed that it has not misrepresented or made a wliful or negligent misrepresentation concerning the material facts of any prohibited practice or otherwise acted dishonestly.

-8. Agreement Concerning Future Conduct
+8 Agreement Concerning Future Conduct

-- 8.1.
-In compliance with the requirements as set out in the Invitation, Rumdel agrees and undertakes to provide the Commission with full and expeditious co-operation from the time that this Consent Agreement is concluded until the subsequent proceedings in the Competition Tribunal or the Competition Appeal Court are completed.
-This includes, but is not limited to: - 8.1.1. to the extent that it is in existence and has not yet been provided, providing (further) evidence, written or otherwise, which is in its possession or under its control, concerning the contraventions contained in this Consent Agreement; - 8.1.2. availing its employees and former employees to testify as witnesses for the Commission in any cases regarding the contraventions contained in this Consent Agreement. - 8.2.
-Rumdel shall develop, implement and monitor a competition law compliance programme incorporating corporate governance designed to ensure that its employees, management, directors and agents do not engage in future contraventions of the Act.
-In particular, such compliance programme will include mechanisms for the monitoring and detection of any contravention of the Act. - 8.3.
-Rumdel shall submit a copy of such compliance programme to the Commission within 60 days of the date of confirmation of the Consent Agreement as an order by the Competition Tribunal.
+- 8.1 In compliance with the requirements as set out in the Invitation, Tubular agrees and undertakes to provide the Commission with full and expeditious co-operation from the time that this Consent Agreement is concluded until the subsequent proceedings in the Competition Tribunal or the Competition Appeal Court are completed.
+This includes, but is not limited to: - 8.1.1 To the extent that it is in existence and has not yet been provided, providing (further) evidence, written or otherwise, which is in its possession or under its control, concerning the contraventions contained in this Consent Agreement; - 8.1.2 Tubular will avail its employees and former employees to testify as witnesses for the Commission in any cases regarding the contraventions contained in this Consent Agreement; - 8.1.3 Tubular shall develop, implement and monitor a competition law compliance programme incorporating corporate governance designed to ensure that its employees, management, directors and agents do not engage in future contraventions of the Act. - 8.2 Tubular shall develop, implement and monitor a competition law compliance programme incorporating corporate governance designed to ensure that its employees, management, directors and agents do not engage in future contraventions of the Act.
+In particular, such compliance programme will include mechanisms for the monitoring and detection of any contravention of the Act.

-- 8.4.
-Rumdel shall circulate a statement summarising the contents of this Consent Agreement to all management and operational staff employed at Rumdel within 60 days from the date of confirmation of this Consent Agreement by the Tribunal. - 8.5.
-Rumdel will not in the future engage in any form of prohibited conduct and will not engage in collusive tendering which will distort the outcome of tender processes but undertakes henceforth to engage in competitive bidding.
+- 8.3 Tubular shall submit a copy of such compliance programme to the Commission within 60 days of the date of confirmation of the Consent Agreement as an order by the Competition Tribunal. - 8.4 Tubular shall circulate a statement summarising the contents of this Consent Agreement to all management and operational staff employed at Tubular within 60 days from the date of confirmation of this Consent Agreement by the Tribunal. - 8.5 Tubular will not in the future engage in any form of prohibited conduct and will not engage in collusive tendering which will distort the outcome of tender processes but undertakes henceforth to engage in competitive bidding.

-9. Administrative Penalty
+9 Administrative Penalty